 お誕生日おめでとう!

-The word [誕生日] means birthday, or anniversary, composed of the ideograms of [誕] meaning "being born", [生] meaning "life", and [日] which means "day".
+The word [誕生日] means birthday, or day of birth, composed of the ideograms [誕] which means to be born, [生] which means life, [日] which means day.

 If you want to know the reason for the [お] before the word Tanjoubi, we recommend reading the following article: Bikago – Why are “O” and “GO” used before some Japanese words?

 If someone asks “Tanjōbi wa nan-nichi desu ka” [誕生日は何日ですか]?
-He's asking what your birthday is.
-Now let's see how to correctly answer this question.
+They are asking what day your birthday is.
+Now let’s see how to correctly answer this question.

 You need to put the day of the month after the month itself.
-If your birthday was March 4th, for example, you would say:
+If your birthday were on March 4th, for example, you would say:

-Imagine the thrill of being able to share your special date with friends and family in Japan using the right words.
-You can also respond directly, avoiding pronouns or just saying the date.
+Imagine the excitement of being able to share your special date with friends and family in Japan, using the right words.
+You can also respond directly, avoiding pronouns or just stating the date.

-Many sites publish articles with numerous ways to say "Happy Birthday" in Japanese, but this is mostly filler, it's pretty much the same sentence with additions.
+Many websites publish articles with numerous ways to say “Happy Birthday” in Japanese, but most of the time it’s just filler; it’s practically the same phrase with additions.

-As we have just seen, the word tanjoubi [誕生日] is used to refer to a person's birthday.
+As we just saw, the word tanjoubi [誕生日] is used to refer to the person’s birthday.
 Then we use the word omedetou [おめでとう] which means congratulations.

-The other forms we are going to present now are variations that add or take away some of these words, making the sentence more formal or more informal.
-See some examples:
+The other forms we will present now are variations that add or remove some of these words, making the phrase more formal or more informal.
+Here are some examples:

 お誕生日おめでとうございます。

-The addition of the word chamaimasu made the sentence much more formal and polite.
+The addition of the word gozaimasu made the phrase much more formal and polite.

-Otaome is a very short and informal abbreviation, often used by young people or in informal settings such as online text messages on the internet.
+Otaome is a very short and informal abbreviation, usually used by young people or in informal settings like online text messages.

-In the example above we added the person's age, congratulating them for reaching that age.
-Age is represented by circles, while the suffix [歳] refers to years of age.
+In the example above, we added the person’s age, congratulating them for reaching that age.
+The age is represented by circles, while the suffix [歳] refers to years of age.

-Trait of smiling dark haired woman wearing jean shirt on her lap
+Portrait of smiling dark haired woman wearing jean shirt lap the

-The form we have just seen is derived from the English “Happy Birthday".
+The form we just saw is derived from the English “Happy Birthday“.

 What to say after Tanjoubi Omodetou?

-In the expression above you wished the person to have a wonderful day, or a great day.
+In the expression above, you wished that the person has a wonderful day, or a great day.

-In the sentence above, you wished the person a wonderful year.
+In the sentence above, you wished that the person has a wonderful year.

-In the sentence above, you are wishing the person to have fun on that date.
+In the sentence above, you are wishing that the person enjoys this date.

 May all your wishes come true!